ibm-cloud-architecture/refarch-cloud-data-analytics/README.md

 6. **Enter** the command **reboot** to recycle the VM image.
 This will ensure that the Secure Gateway Client restarts and that it picks up your Gateway ID to communicate with your Data Connect service in the cloud.

+**Note -** If you are using Putty to access the VM machine you need to run the commans "su root" to reboot the system.

 <img src="./media/vmimage/vmimage-image-22.png"/>

 7. **Enter** a lowercase login id of **nz** and a password of **nz** to log back into the VM image.